Bombardier BiLevel Coach: Construction

 Some of the newer coaches have electrical outlets for laptop computers and other devices along with small tables.
 Newer coaches feature 2 outlets and 2 USB ports at every other seat.

 All newly built coaches since 1990 have a fully accessible washroom on the lower level; the original coaches for GO Transit have the washroom on the intermediate level in the same location as where the cab is located in cab cars, one prototype coach featured both the intermediate level washroom and the fully accessible lower level washroom, the intermediate washroom now being removed.
 The washrooms feature a stainless-steel chemical flush toilet, sink, mirrors, waste receptacles, air dryers, and occupancy lamps.
 The lower level washroom is accessible, featuring wide doors and grab bars.
 The older intermediate level washroom is much smaller in size.

-Older coaches featured water fountains and cup dispensers on the intermediate level connected to the washroom, which were removed due to harmless bacterial contaminations found inside them.
+Older coaches featured water fountains and cup dispensers on the intermediate level connected to the washroom, which were removed due to harmful bacterial contamination found inside them.

-Older coaches also featured retractable coat hooks at every seat, which were removed in the 2000’s due to the installation of priority emergency alarm buttons for passengers.
+Older coaches also featured retractable coat hooks at every seat, which were removed in the 2000s due to the installation of priority emergency alarm buttons for passengers.

-TV’s were installed on select GO Transit coaches in 2007 to play weather, news, and sports.
-They were later removed due to the transition to digital transmissions and the incompatibility between the TV’s and digital broadcasting.
+TV's were installed on select GO Transit coaches in 2007 to play weather, news, and sports.
+They were later removed due to the transition to digital transmissions and the incompatibility between the TV's and digital broadcasting.

 West Coast Express has a quick service cafe in place of the lower level accessible washroom, named The Station Express Café.
-The cafe offers hot food, such as; breakfast rolls, pastries, instant noodles, and coffee for purchase.
-And light snacks, such as; chocolate bars, chips, and muffins.
+The cafe offers hot food, such as breakfast rolls, pastries, instant noodles, and coffee for purchase.
+It also offers light snacks, such as chocolate bars, chips, and muffins.

 One major variant is the cab car.
 In 2014, Metrolinx (the provincial agency operating GO Transit) and Bombardier announced a new cab car design, which included a larger cab end and crash-energy management crumple zones.
 The new cab car has been purchased by Sounder Commuter Rail, Altamont Corridor Express, and COASTER.

-BiLevel coaches have 480 V head end power (HEP) systems except those for GO Transit, which have 575 V HEP systems.
-(The 575 V HEP system is a Canadian standard, having been previously used by CN for their Tempo cars.)
+BiLevel coaches have 480 V head-end power (HEP) systems, except those for GO Transit, which have 575 V HEP systems (The 575 V HEP system is a Canadian standard, having been previously used by CN for their Tempo cars).
 A 575 V HEP power unit is supplied with GO coaches leased to other operators and GO leases locomotives with 480 V HEP when they lease coaches from other agencies.